Switching Your Car Insurance Provider: 4 Important Questions To Ask4 min read

 Also, your previous policy can sometimes be canceled subsequent to the acquisition of your new one, even if you did not cancel it right away.
 If you find yourself under this situation, ask your past insurance provider about their guidelines for retroactive cancellations.

-In most cases, they will be asking you to provide a copy of your new policy with the date of its enforcement as proof of your car’s insurance.
-This
+In most cases, they will be asking you to provide a copy of your new policy with the date of its enforcement as proof of your cover.

-Can I switch car insurance at any time?
+Can I switch my car insurance at any time?